-Arch Biopartners Inc. (the "Company") is a portfolio based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
-The Company works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.
+Arch Biopartners Inc. ("Arch" or the "Company") is a portfolio-based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
+Arch works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.

-At present, the Company is focused on the clinical development of its lead drug candidate Metablok TM.

-• Metablok TM - or 'LSALT peptide', has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the case of sepsis and COVID-19;
+At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver and kidneys.
+Organ inflammation often results in organ damage or failure, including in the cases of sepsis and COVID-19.
+The Company's lead drug candidate is Metablok (also known as "LSALT Peptide")